bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

 ---
-layout: single
+layout: posts
 title:  "Debugging"
 ---

->Fix the cause, not the symptom.
+>"Fix the cause, not the symptom."
->                 -- Steve Maguire
+>                 - Steve Maguire

 ![Debug in VSCode](/assets/images/debug-menu.png)